 There were also very significant differences in what exactly people did with these groups.
 Here is a table showing the breakdown for how people reported working with each group (as a percentage of the people who reported working for each group).

-There is still more to say about exactly what participants were doing with the Democratic Party and how they participated in individual campaigns (53% did).
+There is still more to say about exactly what participants were doing with the Democratic Party and how they participated in individual campaigns (53% did), but not today.

 As I analyze the data collected through my post-election follow-up survey with participants in the Resistance in the Streets, I thought I’d share some early preliminary findings.